asbuch99/PersonalWebsite/content/projects/AGRPI.md

 # Facial Recognition Project

-This project is aimed at developing a air gapped facial recognition system using Python and various libraries.
+This project is aimed at developing a air gapped facial recognition system using  Python and other various libraries.

 It can be found at: [Github for Air Gapped Facial Recognition](https://github.com/asbuch99/FacialRecogProj/)
 A downloadable report for this project can be found here: [Report](https://github.com/asbuch99/FacialRecogProj/blob/main/Project%20Report.pdf)